salatfreak/pyromaniac/docs/cli-serve.md

 `--auth` parameters into account and include the *TLS* root certificate, if the address scheme is *HTTPS*.

-To generate a remote installer simply execute ``pyromaniac --address ADDR --auth AUTH <<< '`remote()`' > remote.iso`` with appropriate values for the *address* and *auth* parameters.
+To generate a remote installer simply execute ``pyromaniac --iso --address ADDR --auth AUTH <<< '`remote()`' > remote.iso`` with appropriate values for the *address* and *auth* parameters.